-For the year ending September 30, 2010, the University's total net assets increased 6.7%.
-The University's investments in capital assets, net of related debt, decreased approximately \$5.5 million primarily due to the issuance of Student Housing Revenue Bonds.
-Restricted net assets increased \$100 thousand.
-Unrestricted net assets increased approximately \$22.0 million.
-Although unrestricted net assets are not subject to externally imposed stipulations, substantially all of the University's unrestricted net assets have been designated for capital projects, as well as various academic and research programs and initiatives.
+For FY 2011, the University's total net position increased 1.8%.
+The University's investments in capital assets, net of related debt, decreased approximately \$3.7 million primarily due to depreciation offset by capital expenditures.
+Restricted net position increased \$1.7 million.
+Unrestricted net position increased approximately \$6.7 million.
+Although unrestricted net position is not subject to externally imposed stipulations, substantially all of the University's unrestricted net position has been designated for capital projects, as well as various academic and research programs and initiatives.